monolayer/monorepo/docs/guide/recipes/multiple-databases.md

 # Using multiple databases

-You can easily use multiple databases with `monolayer`.
+You can easily use multiple databases with `monolayer-pg`.

 To define multiple databases, you export more than one database definition from the databases file.